zk4x/zyx/CONTRIBUTING.md

 is very easy to understand, it will probably get rejected.
 However if you can produce extremely good code that significantly increases the performance of at least some devices (>10% perf improvement), then this is the best thing you can do to help zyx grow.

+- Find bugs - finding a bug is amazing news, because correctness is no. ! goal

+- Fix bugs - this is good too, but finding new bugs is even better